TheCaptain1810/migrations-postgres/README.md

-Migrations in Postgres using node-pg-migrations.
+Migrations in Postgres using node-pg-migrate.